A decadent keto chocolate cheesecake that's made in the pressure cooker. No need to heat up an entire oven for this baked treat!

 - ¾ cup heavy cream

 - 1 teaspoon vanilla extract

-In medium bowl, combine all crust ingredients.
+- In medium bowl, combine all dry crust ingredients then stir in melted butter.
 Press into bottom of prepared pan.

-Blend in sour cream, melted chocolate, and vanilla extract.
+- Blend in sour cream, heavy cream, melted chocolate, and vanilla extract.
 Scrape sides of processor or bowl as needed.